 Do you have cracks on the drywall on the inside of your home but no cracks on the foundation wall?

-Your problem may be a sagging crawl space, and not settlement of your foundation walls.
-Alternatively, your floor could be sinking down or experiencing upheaval.
+Your problem may be a sagging crawl space, not a settlement of your foundation walls.
+Alternatively, your floor could be sinking or experiencing upheaval.

-There are several foundation problems that can occur even when your foundation walls themselves are not cracking.
+Several foundation problems can occur even when your foundation walls are not cracking.

 Crawl spaces can sag when the support beams sink into the ground.
 They can also sink when mold and rot weaken floor joists and girders.